apache/pulsar/site2/docs/deploy-bare-metal.md

 ![alt-text](assets/pulsar-basic-setup.png)

-In this diagram, connecting clients need to communicate with the Pulsar cluster using a single URL.
-In this case, `pulsar-cluster.acme.com` abstracts over all of the message-handling brokers.
+As shown in this diagram, connecting clients communicate with the Pulsar cluster using a single URL.
+More precisely, the URL `pulsar-cluster.acme.com` abstracts over all message-handling brokers.
 Pulsar message brokers run on machines alongside BookKeeper bookies; brokers and bookies, in turn, rely on ZooKeeper.

 ### Hardware considerations